chrisbarrett/sclang-extensions/readme.md

 This lets you see arglists and class descriptions without trawling through the SuperCollider help system.

+## sclang-post-mode

+Displays feedback from SuperCollider in the minibuffer.
+This means you no longer have to keep the Post window open all the time.

+---

 # Installation

 `sclang-extensions` is available on [MELPA](http://melpa.milkbox.net/).
 This is